bettyriver/Blobby3D/README.md

 ../../Blobby3D -t 1 -f MODEL_OPTIONS

 You may want to setup a terminal alias such that you can run the executable from anywhere on your machine.
 The -t 1 parameter sets the number of threads -- I recommend using multiple threads.
-The -f MODEL_OPTIONS tells the model to use the input hyperparameters/parameters required to defined the priors.
+The -f MODEL_OPTIONS tells the model to use the input hyperparameters/parameters that define the priors.
 Note the the DNest4 parameters are defined in the OPTIONS file.
+Option files are provided in the examples.

 There will be 3 output files created as Blobby3D runs: